Dive into the milky blue water at Blue Lagoon geothermal spa, and enjoy the relaxation and beauty of this magical place.

 Silica, blue-green algae and mineral salt are key components in the lagoon water and give it its milky-white color, which in the right light reflects an ethereal blue color.
 Because water enters the lagoon continually, it completely replenishes itself every 48 hours.

 The deepest section of the lagoon is 1.4m (4.7ft) with the shallowest areas being less than a meter deep or around 2 and a half feet.
-With this variation in depth, children and adults alike can find cozy places to either submerge themselves in the water or splash around in the shallows.
+With this variation in-depth, children and adults alike can find cozy places to either submerge themselves in the water or splash around in the shallows.

 On average, the temperature of the lagoon is between 37ºC (98.6ºF) and 40ºC (104ºF).
 This can vary depending on the weather and time of year but the lagoon is always warm.
 Soaking in the warm water while snow falls all around is a magical experience so don't let winter weather deter you from enjoying the lagoon.

 Guests usually spend about two hours in the lagoon.
-It is really up to you but including time to eat at one of the restaurants and explore the various offerings of the lagoon, most people end up staying around four hours in total.
+It is really up to you but including the time to eat at one of the restaurants and explore the various offerings of the lagoon, most people end up staying around four hours in total.

 Some of the first people to take a dip in the lagoon, back when it was just water from the power plant, were psoriasis sufferers.
 When they reported the benefits of soaking in the waters, scientists took notice, and to this day, the Blue Lagoon continues to conduct research and provide treatment for psoriasis.

 The lagoon is open all year round and is a very popular destination so tickets should be booked as far in advance as possible.
 Visiting the lagoon at different times of year will result in different experiences.
 In the summer, the moss in the surrounding lava field will be varying shades of green and set against the dark lava rock and blue white water of the lagoon, it is striking.
-In the winter there is the possiblity of the lava field being coated in snow which makes for a winterland kind of experience.
+In the winter there is the possibility of the lava field being coated in snow which makes for a Winterland kind of experience.
 There is always a chance of fog in Iceland and that mixed with the steam rising from the lagoon can create a rather mystical atmosphere.

 ● Tie up and/or cover your hair.
 While geothermal seawater is great for your skin, it will make your hair feel like straw so tie it up in a bun or cover it.
 Swim caps are sold in the Blue Lagoon store.